 8.1 The Customer shall be responsible for the Products once delivered to or collected by Customer (in accordance with clause 5).
-Notwithstanding clause 12, ownership of the Hardware shall pass to the Customer only after Smoothwall has received in full in cleared funds the full Price together with all Taxes due in respect of the Hardware and any products supplied previously to the Customer have been paid in full.
+Notwithstanding clause 12, all hardware included in any Smoothwall sale is leased to the customer for the period of the contract and is recoverable by Smoothwall at the contract renewal date.
+Leasing of the Hardware shall commence to the Customer only after Smoothwall has received in full in cleared funds the full Price together with all Taxes due in respect of the Hardware and any products supplied previously to the Customer have been paid in full.

 (a) hold the Hardware on a fiduciary basis as Smoothwall’s bailee;

 (b) safely store the Hardware so that they remain readily identifiable as Smoothwall’s property;

 8.3 The Customer’s right to leasing of the Hardware shall terminate immediately if any of the circumstances set out in clause 10.4 or clause 19 arise or if the Customer encumbers or in any way charges the Hardware, or if the Customer fails to make any payment to the Smoothwall on the due date.